TheSchicht

 The question is not whether surveillance is inevitable, but how it will be shaped.
 Engineers, through their skills, creativity, and foresight, hold the power to determine whether this future will be one of empowerment or one of control.
 The choice, ultimately, is in their hands.

-• The Tech And Giants’ Dirty Secrets:
+• The Tech Giants’ Dirty Secrets

 The Tech And Giants’ Dirty Secrets: Unveiling the Dark Side of the Industry